Diego (footballer, born 1985): International career

 Diego made his international debut in April 2003 in a friendly match against Mexico.
 He was later included in Brazil under-23 team that competed in 2003 CONCACAF Gold Cup alongside Santos' teammate Robinho.
 Although Brazil compete as an under-23 team, the international appearances and goals were recorded as FIFA acknowledge the tournament as senior team matches.
 He appeared five times and scored two goals as Brazil U-23 lost out to the Mexico senior team in the final.
 In 2004, Diego was called up for the Brazil national squad for the 2004 Copa América, and he was instrumental in securing the tournament victory for Brazil when he scored in the penalty shootout against Argentina in the final.

-However, due to his decline in performance with Porto between 2004 and 2006, he was often left out of the Brazil squad.
+Due to his decline in performance with Porto between 2004 and 2006, Diego was often left out of the Brazil squad.
 He was mostly playing as deputy to Kaká and was also left out of the Brazil squad for the 2006 World Cup.
 He was then included in Brazil's squad for the 2007 Copa América, which Brazil went on to win, once again defeating Argentina in the final.
 Before the 2008 Summer Olympics, he was involved in squad controversy.
 Specifically, Werder Bremen (to send Diego) along with Schalke 04 (Rafinha), both to Brazil, and Barcelona (Lionel Messi) to Argentina, did not want to release their players for the Olympic games so that they could help them in their domestic and European competitions.
 The case was taken to FIFA, which ruled that all clubs should release their players aged under 23 for the Games.

-Schalke, Werder Bremen and Barcelona, however, took their case to the Court of Arbitration for Sport (CAS) who eventually ruled in the clubs' favour, stating, "The Court of Arbitration for Sport (CAS) has upheld the appeals filed by FC Schalke 04, SV Werder Bremen and FC Barcelona against the decision issued on 30 July 2008 by the Single Judge of the FIFA's Players' Status Committee that consequently has been set aside in its entirety because the Olympics is not on the FIFA's International Calendar to avoid competing with the World Cup."

-Despite his club's wishes, however, he ultimately did compete for the Brazil squad under the provision that their salaries were paid for by the Brazilian Football Confederation, which won bronze.
+Schalke, Werder Bremen, and Barcelona took their case to the Court of Arbitration for Sport (CAS) who eventually ruled in the clubs' favour, stating, "The Court of Arbitration for Sport (CAS) has upheld the appeals filed by FC Schalke 04, SV Werder Bremen and FC Barcelona against the decision issued on 30 July 2008 by the Single Judge of the FIFA's Players' Status Committee that consequently has been set aside in its entirety because the Olympics is not on the FIFA's International Calendar to avoid competing with the World Cup."
+Despite his club's wishes, he ultimately did compete for the Brazil squad under the provision that their salaries were paid for by the Brazilian Football Confederation, which won bronze.
 On 19 January 2017, he came back to Brazilian team being called up by coach Tite for a friendly game against Colombia, six days later.
 Only footballers playing for Brazilian clubs were called up.
 Brazil won the game 1–0.